iSach/clipmorph/README.md

 Please see [CICD.md](CICD.md).

 <u>TL;DR</u>: We perform continuous integration (CI) through GitHub Actions
 with unit tests (using PyTest), as well as code style tests (using Ruff).
+These tests are run when pushing to the dev or the main branch, as well as when submitting a PR into these branches to avoid merging commits that do not respect the guidelines or break the codebase.
 We also perform continuous deployment (CD) of our Flask Web API to Google Cloud Run.

 ## Future Work